Back to Alpha Micro Pageant of Models | Alpha Micro Phun Machine @ Floodgap Retrobits

 If we slide off the top, we get a look at the mainboard, which is fairly and unsurprisingly similar to the AM-1000 (take my word for it).
 The elongated DIP at the right next to the open position is the CPU; more about that in a second.
 This is of the AM-1200XP, but the AM-1200B is almost identical.
 Click the image for a 132K enlargement in a new window.

 The top board is on a "hinge" and after removal of its restraining screws, simply lifts up.
 Notice the AM-1200XP's extra ports go directly to headers on the board, not to a separate card.
 There are jumpers next to the pin headers for configuring the individual port types.
+The serial hardware is already on the logic board, so adding ports to an AM-1200 is just a matter of adding the actual physical ports themselves.

 Performance